bayuncao/lanalyzer/CONTRIBUTING.md

-# Contributing to LAnaLyzer
+# Contributing to LanaLyzer

-Thank you for your interest in contributing to LAnaLyzer!
+Thank you for your interest in contributing to LanaLyzer!
 This document provides guidelines and instructions for contributing to this project.

 ## Code of Conduct